 The Work Programme also provided for specific activities aimed at sharing experience about ways to achieve equivalent access and choice for end-users with disabilities of electronic communications services.
-These included holding a public workshop that took place in March 2015 and producing an updated report on equivalent access and choice for disabled end-users (following the report on this subject that was published in February 20112).
+These included holding a public workshop that took place in March 2015 and producing an updated report on equivalent access and choice for disabled end-users (following the report on this subject that was published in February 2011).

-This document is published for public consultation - it reviews the approaches currently taken to promote equivalent access and choice for disabled end-users of communications services and it also seeks views and experience from stakeholders to contribute to the final report that is planned for publication in December 2015.
+This document reviews the approaches currently taken to promote equivalent access and choice for disabled end-users of communications services.